mihaiug/ead/springmvc-todo-bootstrap/README.md

 * _Assigned user_ - the task responsible person.

-The users are characterized by the following atrributes:
+A _user_ is characterized by the following attributes:

 * _Name_ - the user name;
 * _Email_ - the user email;